 What about it?

 Angola is home to some of the oldest artworks in the world—prehistoric engravings and paintings that date back thousands of years.
-Found in the caves and rock shelters of Namibet, these symbols capture stories of survival, spirituality, and connection to the land.
+Found in the caves and rock shelters of Namibe, these symbols capture stories of survival, spirituality, and connection to the land.
 Yet, despite their importance, Angolan rock art remains little known, both inside and outside the country.

 A key part of this project took place in Caraculo, Angola, a rock art site.
 On a field trip with local administrators and guides, I was able to see engravings and paintings up close.